j0verton/Fullstack-Coderhead/README.md

    - Once firebase creates a UID for these users, copy the UID from firebase and update the `FirebaseUserId` column for the same users in your SQL Server database.
    - Go to the Storage Tab, and click the "get started" button.
    - click 'Next' and then 'Done'
-   - Add folders for "PostHeaders" and "ProfilePictures" in your storagebucket by clicking the "folder+" icon
+   - Add folders for "PostHeaders" and "ProfilePictures" in your Storagebucket by clicking the "folder+" icon
    - Click the Gear icon in the sidebar to go to Project Settings.
 You'll need the information on this page for the next few steps

 4. `cd` into Tabloid-Fullstack/Tabloid-Fullstack and enter `touch appsettings.Local.json`